CadeBoost/cadeboost.github.io/_posts/2023-05-27-cnc-cutting.md

 Using a rotary sandpaper bit on the Dremel, we slightly increased the size of each grommet hole until they fit.

 Second, the Ultimarc spinner hole was also slightly too small.
-I didn't account for wire that runs up the side of it.
+I didn't account for a wire that runs up the side of it.
 Again, we were able to use the Dremel to widen the hole a bit to make sure it fits.

 And third, the routed area to the right and the left of the 7" display needed about another 1-2mm of routing for the display's brackets to sit properly on the routed area.
 My mistake, but fixed with the Dremel.